 Resident physician members of the NCAFP are encouraged to become actively involved in the leadership of our association through the Resident Section.
 Available Resident Leadership positions follow.
 The application cycle for 2020-2021 leadership positions has closed.
-If interested in serving during the 2020-2021 leadership cycle submit your application and materials by 11:59pm, May 31, 2020.
+If interested in serving during the 2021-2022 leadership cycle submit your application and materials by 11:59pm, May 31, 2021.